jagannath rath yatra

 The Ratha Yatra Festival, also known as Ratha Jatra, Chariot Festival, Shri Gundicha Yatra, Navadina Yatra, or Dasavatara, is a Hindu festival that takes place annually in the month of June or July in different parts of India.
 However, this festival is celebrated with utmost opulence and splendor in Puri, Odisha.
 The Puri Ratha Yatra is the oldest one in India and the world, and as per the traditional Oriya calendar, it is celebrated on Ashadha Shukla Paksha Dwitiya in the month of Ashadha.
 During this festival, Lord Jagannath, his elder brother Lord Balabhadra, and younger sister Goddess Subhadra are worshipped.
 The description of this ritual can be traced in the great Puranas, such as Brahma Purana, Padma Purana, Skanda Purana, and Kapila Samhita.
 An innumerable number of people belonging to different religion, from different parts of India and the world come together to participate and celebrate the festival of Jagannath Rath Yatra Puri.
 This is truly a festival of pure spirituality and togetherness.

-It is believed that during this time of the year, Lord Jagannath along with his elder brother Balabhadra and younger sister Subhadra, visit his birthplace, Gundicha Temple and his aunt’s home, Mausi Maa Temple and this festival is celebrated to commemorate this pious journey.
+It is believed that during this time of the year, Lord Jagannath along with his elder brother Balabhadra and younger sister Subhadra, visit his birthplace, Gundicha Temple and his aunt’s home, Mausi Maa Temple and this auspicious festival is celebrated to commemorate this pious journey.
 The center spot of this grand celebration is the Jagannath Temple, where the ‘Lord of the World’ Lord Jagannath or Lord Krishna is worshipped with his wife, Goddess Lakshmi and his siblings.

 After these rituals are performed, the Jagannath Rath Yatra Puri starts, when Lord Jagannath and his siblings wish to eat the food cooked by their aunt and hence, begin their 9-day journey in chariots towards her place.
 The deities visit the Mausi Maa Temple dedicated to Goddess Ardhashini, while journeying towards Gundicha Temple and again, on their way back to the Shri Mandir.
 They stay in the Gundicha Temple, also known as the Garden House of Lord Jagannath, for nine days and then brought back through a grand procession to the Shri Mandir.